 A tool should be owned when the needs are legitimate.
 Calling, texting, GPS seem legitimate needs at some point in high school.
 Social media is usually not a legitimate need, although it may be subjectively felt to be.
-Online videos are whims.
+Online videos are obviously not needs.